-The popular Visit Bhutan tour 7 Days 6 Nights offers its visitors a chance to become familiar with Bhutan’s Landscape and Culture.
-On the Visit Bhutan tour 7 Days 6 Nights , you will be visiting the major attractions of Paro, Thimpu and Punakha and discover its impressive landmarks.
-During your visit in Paro, you will explore Paro Dzong, Kichu Lakhang and National Museum and most importantly you will hike to impressive Tiger’s Nest, also called Takshang Monastery.
+The popular Visit Bhutan tour 6 Nights, 7 Days offers its visitors a chance to become familiar with Bhutan’s Landscape and Culture.
+On the Visit Bhutan tour 6 Nights, 7 Days, you will be visiting the major attractions of Paro, Thimpu and Punakha, Gangtey and discover its impressive landmarks and things to do.
+During your visit to Paro, you will explore Paro Dzong, Kichu Lakhang, and National Museum, and most importantly you will hike up to the impressive Tiger’s Nest, also called Takshang Monastery.
 This Bhutan tour package for 6 Nights 7 Days is also the best trip itinerary for the family or couple to explore this beautiful Himalayan nation.

-On your itinerary of Visit Bhutan tour 6 Nights, 7 Days, you will explore Thimpu Dzong, Memorial Chorten, Buddha point and etc. While driving to Punakha, you will pass through the Dochu-La Pass and enjoy the majestic views of the several mountains and observe 108 memorial Chortens.
+On your itinerary of Visit Bhutan tour 6 Nights, 7 Days, you will explore Thimphu Dzong, Memorial Chorten, Buddha Point, and many other beautiful landmarks.
+While driving to Punakha, you will pass through the Dochu-La Pass and enjoy the majestic views of the several mountains and observe 108 memorial Chortens.
 The major attraction of Punakha is to visit a Massive Punakha Dzong situated between Pho Chhu and Mo Chhu rivers in Punakha.
 And visit the remote Gangtey Valley – well-known as one of the last wintering grounds of the rare and elegant black-necked cranes.

 Arrive at Paro Airport and then drive to the capital city Thimphu.
 Altitude: 2320m/ 7656ft above sea level.
 (1 hour 30 minutes drive)